Hutchinson, Kansas: Government

 Hutchinson is a city of the first class with a council-manager form of government.
 The city council consists of five members.
 For purposes of representation in the council, the city is divided into four districts with one council member elected to a four-year term from each district.
 The fifth council member is elected at-large to a two-year term.
 Every year, the council selects one member to serve as mayor and another as vice-mayor.
 Council members are term limited and may not serve for more than one partial term plus two consecutive four-year terms.
 The council sets policy for the city and oversees the city manager who executes those policies.
 Hired by the council, the city manager serves as the city's chief administrative officer, administers the city budget, and conducts daily city business.
 Council meetings occur on the first and third Tuesday of each month, broadcast live on local cable channel 7.

 As the county seat, Hutchinson is the administrative center of Reno County.
 The county courthouse is located downtown, and all departments of the county government base their operations in the city.

 Hutchinson lies within Kansas's 1st U.S. Congressional District.
 For the purposes of representation in the Kansas Legislature, the city is located in the 34th district of the Kansas Senate and the 102nd, 104th, and 114th districts of the Kansas House of Representatives.

 Education

 Colleges

 The main campus of Hutchinson Community College, a two-year public college, is located in the city.

 Primary and secondary

-Three public school districts provide education for students in and around Hutchinson: USD 308, USD 309.
-USD 313.
+Three public school districts provide education for students in and around Hutchinson: USD 308, US$309, and US$313.